Sicily

 vestiges located in the acropolis and other places scattered in the

-of the symbols of the island and no doubt one of the destinations that
+of the symbols of the island and no doubt one of the must-see destinationsfor travellers to Sicily.

-It is together with Syracuse one of the places that attest to the importance
+Together with the Syracuse it is one of the places that attest to the

 of the Greek power over the island.